SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 ### Buffer (0 clock delay), 2 clock delay or 4 clock delay for level events
-Without the synchronizer or prescaler, this is just a buffer (which is far from useless - you can use a LUT with this truth table and no synchronizer to get a level event onto a pin; For example, if you're on a 14-pin DD series.
-You've got the 3 PWM outputs coming from PC1-3, and the two TCD's on PD6 and PD7, you can't get any more PWM channels directly.
-If you're on a 14-pin tiny, and you've taken over TCA0 to do the 16-bit PWM that you need (TCA0 event output only works in SINGLE mode, not SPLIT mode, supposedly.
-I should probably check that the WO outputs aren't actually still being fed - that would make this trick go from niche to "widely useful", because any time that the pin on the low half of a TCA is used or missing, you could reclaim the PWM channels this way.)
+Without the synchronizer or prescaler, this is just a buffer (which is far from useless, recall the part above regarding PWM pins
+With the synchronizer or prescaler, it inserts a delay of 2 or 4 clocks into a level transition.

 INSEL:
 * X: Input